 I’m going to talk a little about the school system.
 I get disillusioned whenever I hear anyone talking about how they think they don’t “need” to know math or history or something or other for what they think their “career” plan is.
 Maybe it’s just because I’m the type of person who really wants to learn everything.
 I took calculus just to expose myself to it, I’m taking AP Chemistry right now just because I enjoy it and it doesn’t have a thing to do with my career plan (although I’ve been questioning how much I enjoy it lately).
 Maybe that’s just my thing, but it breaks my soul when I hear people say they don’t need to know anything about history, because they’re going to be a science major or something.
 I think that as human beings, it’s our obligation to at least know where we come from.
 It really pains me that some people find it unimportant and boring and useless.

-Maybe it is just my senseless eccentricity, wanting to expose myself to everything that we have done as humans and know all about the basic workings of the world even if they don’t help me be the best cog in this big Capitalistic machine that I can be.
+Maybe it is just my senseless eccentricity, wanting to expose myself to everything and know all about the basic workings of the world even if they don’t help me be the best cog in the machine that I can be.
 Maybe because I don’t ever want to feel like I am one.
 Or maybe I am stupid and close-minded for wanting to discard the possibility for that kind of harmony, the chance to really be a part of something and responsible for maybe not the whole, but at least the part of it that’s needed for the whole to work.